sergio101/SDOH-Website-Source/content/post/big-band-dance-for-old-timers.md

-+++
-date = '2025-05-21T18:51:45-04:00'
+---
+date: '2025-05-21'
+published_date: '2025-05-21'
-draft = false
+draft: false
-title = 'Planning a Big Band Dance for the Old Timers' description = "If I had unlimited funds, I'd hire the Ashland High School Jazz Band for a concert for the local old timers"
+title: 'Planning a Big Band Dance for the Old Timers'
+description: "If I had unlimited funds, I'd hire the Ashland High School Jazz Band for a concert for the local old timers"
-+++
+---
 ## File under "Putting it out to the universe."

 The next two posts should probably be filed under "Putting it out to the universe" or "If I had unlimited funds."